Skip to main content

 Image from KENAWY

 April is a notoriously rainy month, and though the weather might hold out on King’s Day (and perhaps even allow for a ray of sunshine here and there if the stars align), the chance of a downpour is high.
-Trudging around the city in the rain is no fun if you aren’t prepared, so make sure to check the weather forecast before you head out.
+Trudging around the city in the rain is no fun if you aren’t prepared, so check the weather forecast before you head out.
 Raincoats and ponchos are a must – but leave those umbrellas at home since you won’t have the space to hold them open in the busy streets.

 Seek out some green